It's never a bad time to get into comics. You love the characters, the movies and the fandom, so why not start now?

 With so many series and publishers out there, it might be tough to narrow down what you want.
 That's where we can help.
 Each week we'll profile the must-have comics for the week and recommend some jumping-on points for you to get reading.

 This week's pulls are:

 Want to catch up?
-Here's the graphic novel of the week
+Here's the selected collected edition of the week

 Dark Nights: Metal Deluxe Edition | DC Comics

 Metal, we hardly knew ya.
 Well, that's not true, but now you can own the entirety of the face-melting DC Universe event that involves everything from evil versions of Batman to The Joker actually turning into a dragon.

 And yes, if you're wondering if that's good, it most certainly is.
 And if you need a primer for all of the crazy things happening in Justice League: No Justice and Justice League #1, this is the place to start.